Tegarde/sprint4_UPSkill/Documentation/Use Cases/UC09/README.md

 _As a user, I want to filter posts by category, so that I can find posts that are relevant to my interests_

+### Acceptance Criteria

+1. The categories to filter for must be provided by the database.
+2. The system should return posts that match the selected categories with pagination and links.

 ### [Back to Use Cases](../README.md)